Science, Open Data and the COVID-19 Pandemic

 During the H7N9 influenza virus (bird flu), the U.S. alleged that several countries including China and Russia refused to share genetic information for more than a year, which slowed down the development of vaccines and treatments.
 Indonesia refused to share virus samples and data during the bird flu breakout fearing that pharmaceutical companies would make vaccines that would ultimately be unaffordable to their own people.

-Initiatives like the GISAID was established to facilitate data sharing.
+Initiatives like the GISAID were established to facilitate data sharing.
 This innovative approach has enabled GISAID to build a large database, which now hosts more than 650,000 flu virus sequences.
 GISAID ensures protection of the provider’s rights through an agreement governing the way individuals may access and use the virus data.
 To ensure transparency, GISAID’s platform also offers an electronic tracking system that enables individuals to see who has received virus samples from government laboratories and pharmaceutical companies.

 The CBD to the rescue